 - being aware that certain foods, such as potato, grains, and coffee, have higher potential quantities of acrylamide

-- storing starchy foods in a cool, dry place, but not the fridge
+- storing starchy foods in a cool, dry place, but not the refrigerator

 For most people, a balanced diet includes starchy foods.
 However, for individuals with certain health conditions, too much starch intake may be harmful.

-With this in mind, those with diabetes need to be more aware of their starchy food intake than others.
-This does not mean they must avoid them –– it simply means that because their bodies are more sensitive to carbohydrates, they need to pay close attention to what they consume.
+For example, those with diabetes need to be more aware of their starchy food intake than others.
+This does not mean they must avoid starchy foods, it simply means that because their bodies are more sensitive to carbohydrates, they need to pay close attention to what they consume.

 The American Diabetes Association says that people with type 1 diabetes can benefit from carb counting.
 A person with type 2 diabetes should try to spread their carbs evenly throughout the day and avoid highly processed foods.

-Individuals with specific dietary needs, medical conditions, or both, should contact a doctor or registered dietitian for advice.
+Individuals with specific dietary needs, medical conditions, or both, should contact a healthcare professional or registered dietitian for advice.